 The Local Governing Body of Woodfield Infant School represents interested parties such as parents, staff, the wider community and the Empower MAT Board of Trustees.
 We meet regularly, usually twice each term.
 The governors are volunteers with various careers and life experiences who bring with them different ideas and perspectives.
 Although every governor is different they all have one common aim at heart, to provide a high quality education for the children of the school.

-The governing body consists of 11 governors who are either appointed or elected.
-The governing body consists of ten volunteers, each serving for a four year term:
+The governing body consists of 7 governors who are either appointed or elected.
+The governing body consists of nine volunteers, each serving for a four year term:

 Parent governors (2 - elected by parents at the school)

-In addition, the headteacher works alongside the LGB to enable them to carry out their role and attends all meetings.
+In addition, the Executive Headteacher and Head of School work alongside the LGB to enable them to carry out their role and attend all meetings.